JuliaLang/julia/doc/manual/variables.rst

 - Names of ``function``\ s and ``macro``\s are in lower case, without underscores.
 - Functions that write to their arguments have names that end in ``!``.
-  These are sometimes called "mutating" or "in-place" functions, because their results include changes in their arguments after the function is called, not just the return value.
+  These are sometimes called "mutating" or "in-place" functions because their results include changes in their arguments after the function is called, not just the return value.